French Muslim leader urges calm as Mohammad cartoons republished

-French embassies, schools and cultural centres were shut in some 20 Muslim countries, on orders issued from Paris after the cartoons were first published.
+French embassies, schools and cultural centers were shut in some 20 Muslim countries, on orders issued from Paris after the cartoons were first published.

 In the French capital, police were on alert after protests planned by some Muslim groups were banned.